 Put some clean rags over the valves to keep anything from falling in while you work.

 I tried paint stripper but it wouldn't budge.
 Shown is after paint stripper and my Dremel with a small wire wheel.
-They need more help before I can paint them.
+I bought a grinder and wire wheel and that did the trick

 Cork valve gaskets from NAPA FPGVS50115C